 How Compounding Works On Retirement Accounts

 Saving for retirement is a form of investing for the long term.
-Using a simple example and a compound interest calculator, Maria, age 25, initially investing $2,000 in her employer-sponsor 401K plan (ignoring tax benefits and employer-matching) and automates $1,000 per month from her paycheck to be deposited in her account.
+Using a simple example and a compound interest calculator, Maria, age 25, initially invested $2,000 in her employer-sponsor 401K plan (ignoring tax benefits and employer-matching) and automated $1,000 per month from her paycheck to be deposited in her account.
 Based on an 8% average annual return, her retirement fund would be close to $1.4 million by the time she is age 55.

 Maria changes her mind, decides to increase her monthly contribution to $2,000, and will leave her money in the plan longer until age 60.
 Maria’s retirement fund will grow to $4.154 million.
 Using a compound interest calculator, you can change the initial investment and monthly contributions, annual return, and the number of years to calculate a targeted amount for you.
 The effect of compounding has significant positive ramifications on your money, particularly when you start to invest early in your life.